Here's who is running for each of Utah's 4 congressional seats

-SALT LAKE CITY — Utah's new political map is in place for the upcoming midterm elections, and candidates have until Friday to file to run for one of the state's four congressional seats.
+SALT LAKE CITY — Utah's new political map is in place for the upcoming midterm elections and the races for Utah's four congressional seats are set as the filing period for candidates closed at the end of last week.

 This year's filing period comes later than usual, as state lawmakers pushed it back from early January to give time to appeal a court ruling that invalidated the previous maps.
 Those were ultimately unsuccessful, so while legal cases are ongoing and a Republican-led group is working to overturn Utah's anti-gerrymandering law, the new maps stand for now.